Get Answers to Your Questions

 - 2-Period Loan: This option allows you to repay your loan over 2 periods.
 On your 1st repayment date, you will pay the interest that has accrued to date.
 On your 2nd repayment date, you will repay the loan amount you borrowed, plus the interest that has accrued between your 1st and 2nd repayment dates.

 - 3-Period Loan: This option allows you to repay your loan over 3 periods.
 On your 1st repayment date, you will pay the interest that has accrued to date.
 On your 2nd repayment date, you will pay the interest that accrued between your 1st and 2nd repayment dates.
 On your 3rd repayment date, you will repay the loan amount you borrowed, plus the interest that has accrued between your 2nd and 3rd repayment dates.
 We will always send a reminder email at least 3 days prior to each payment date.
-If you have questions about your repayment options, please contact our Customer Service Team.
+If you have questions about your repayment options, please contact our Customer Support Team.
 Your repayment dates will always be set to your pay dates.
 You may not be eligible to apply for each period option given your pay date frequency and our minimum 27 day loan term restriction.

 We will always send a reminder email at least 3 days before each payment date.